Home » Hiking » Hiking Gear » Best Hiking Socks for Backpacking

 But that’s not all.
 There’s also a luxury loop pile cushioning along the base of the sock, which is great for long hikes.
 I also love that it has a very smooth toe seam that will not chafe.

 The Macpac Merino Crew Hiking Socks come in 3 color options, black, navy, and light grey.
-And there are 3 sizes available, small, medium, and large.
+There are 3 sizes available, small, medium, and large.

-They are one of the best hiking socks for Australian and New Zealand hikers due to the company Macpac being so huge in both these countries.
+They are one of the most durable hiking socks for Australian and New Zealand hikers due to the company Macpac being so huge in both these countries.

 Compare Prices: